saptarshidatta96/saptarshi/_posts/2022-01-08-Deployment on-Azure-Container-Registry-&-Azure-Kubernetes-Service.md

 ![]({{site.baseurl}}/images/ACR.PNG)

-Run the below command to delete the resource group to prevent Recurring Charges.
+Hence we have deployed and run the application as a Container Instance on Azure Container Registry.
+Once, the application have been tested, make sure to run the below command to delete the resource group to prevent Recurring Charges.

 ```
 az group delete --name trial-rg
 ```

+_**##Deploying the Application on Azure Kubernetes Service(AKS)**_